johnpapa/angular-ngrx-data/docs/extension-points.md

 If you don't like that approach you can replace the `formatActionType()` method with a generator that produces action type names that are more to your liking.
 The ngrx-data library doesn't make decisions based on the `Action.type`.

+## Custom _EntityDispatcher_

+### Change the default save strategy

+The dispatcher's `add()`, `update()`, `delete()` methods dispatch _optimistic_ or _pessimistic_ save actions based on settings in the `EntityDispatcherOptions`.

+These options come from the `EntityDispatcherFactory` that creates the dispatcher.
+This factory gets the options from the entity's metadata.
+But where the metadata lack options, the factory relies on its `defaultDispatcherOptions`.

+You can set these default options directly by injecting the `EntityDispatcherFactory` and re-setting `defaultDispatcherOptions` _before_ creating dispatchers (or creating an `EntityService` which creates a dispatcher).

 ## Custom _effects_

 The _ngrx-data_ library has one ngrx `@Effect`, the `EntityEffects` class.